Advisor & Administrator of the Year

 Nominees are carefully reviewed and award winners are decided upon by the State Officers at their September executive meeting.
 Advisor of the Year award winners become New Jersey nominees for the regional and national Warren E. Shull Advisor of the Year awards, presented by the National Association of Student Councils (NASC) at their annual National Conference.

-Applications for this award are available in early May, the deadline for submission is in early September, and plaques are presented at the Fall Business Meeting in October.
+Applications for this award are available in December, the deadline for submission is in June, and plaques are presented at the Fall Business Meeting in October.

 Award Application Forms